Sexual assault is any sexual act that you:

 If you're under 18

-By law, healthcare professionals have to protect children from harm.
-If you have been raped or sexually assaulted and you’re under 18, it has to be reported to Tusla and the Gardaí.
-This is to keep you safe and to provide you with support.
+If you or someone you know is under 18 and has been raped or sexually assaulted, it has to be reported to Tusla.
+This is to keep you safe and to give you support.

 Consent

 Not giving sexual consent means you did not give your permission for something to happen.
-This can be using direct language (saying 'no'), or body language.
+This can be by using direct language (saying 'no'), or body language.

 Watch a video that explains sexual consent by comparing it to a cup of tea.